-14a.
-A sample unit, as mounted on the support or supports supplied, shall be bolted to the anvil end of the table of the vibration rack and vibrated approximately 750 times per minute through a distance of 1⁄4 inch.
+10a.
+A sample unit, attached to a support simulating that part of the car to which the device is normally attached, shall be mounted, in normal manner and operating position obtaining in service, on the anvil end of the table of the vibration rack and vibrated approximately 750 times per minute through a distance of 1⁄4 inch.
 The table shall be spring-mounted at one end and fitted with steel calks on the under side of the other end.
-These calks are to make contact with the steel anvil once during each cycle at the completion of the fall.
-The rack shall be operated under a spring tension of 60 to 70 pounds.
-This test shall be continued for 1 hour.
+These calks are to make contact with the steel anvil once during each cycle at the completion of the fall. shall be operated under a spring tension of 60 to 70 pounds. shall be continued for 1 hour.